aditi-77/sentiment-analyzer/README.md

 A Streamlit web app that analyzes the sentiment of user feedback using Hugging Face transformers.
 Features:
-- Positive / Negative / Neutral classification
+- Positive / Negative classification
 - Confidence score
 - Feedback storage and summary charts
 - Optional multilingual support